iCurlmyster/RubyMake/README.md

 ---

 To use this file place it in the folder with all of your cpp files.
-The files need to be all on the same level in the directory.

 To run the script:
 `$  ruby rubymake.rb`